Makiko Hara

 Episode of a Telephone Conversation

-I recently called the artist On Kawara at his home in New York to discuss the inclusion of his work I am Still Alive —an early telegram series that the artist produced in 1970s—in an exhibition I am planning.
+I recently called the artist On Kawara at his home in New York to discuss the inclusion of his work I am Still Alive —an early telegram series that the artist produced in the 1970s—in an exhibition I am planning.
 In a positive sense, our conversation confused me, making me think about art and its paradoxical relationship to language.
 He pointed out that our thoughts and consciousness are constructed by language, but that we have to be aware of the limits of language.
 He told me that throughout Japan’s history, “essentially ‘art’ has not existed.”
 Everything could be categorized as either decoration or design, meaning that “art” has always had some purpose or practical function.
 He thus argued that within this context, there is nothing that can be defined purely as “art.”
-To this I asked, “what is art” He replied that this question is important, but that the word “art” itself essentially contains this question.
+To this I asked, “What is art?”
+He replied that this question is important, but that the word “art” itself essentially contains this question.
 That is to say, if something is automatically or conventionally defined as “art” without struggling, he would refuse to call that thing “art.”
 It was like a Zen question and answer.
 Put more logically, On Kawara seems to define “art” not as a representation of a statement or idea, but as the idea or thought that communicates directly without language.

 Within a Japanese context, the word “art” is an imported concept, introduced in the early nineteenth century.
 The translation of “art” in Japanese is bijyutu: bi meaning beauty and jyutsu meaning technique.
 From On Kawara’s perspective, “art” thus seems mistranslated, representing beauty and technique, but never linguistically capturing this aspect of concept.
 This notion of art as a form of beauty and technique is still in the subconscious of some segments of the Japanese art world.
 Although formally there is often little difference between contemporary Japanese and contemporary Western art, the fundamental concept behind the art is often different—a difference perhaps rooted in the linguistic origins of “Japanese art.”

-What is Tokyo Art Speak
+What is Tokyo Art Speak?

 Tokyo Art Speak was an autonomous movement formed by a group of people in Tokyo between 1993 and 1997 and then again between 2004 and 2006.
 Its mandate was to change the present situation of art and its institutions through critical thinking and by questioning authority.
 I co-founded the group along with my partner, art critic Masashi Ogura.
 We started the project with some friends who shared a similar concern over the lack of critical discourse in the Japanese art scene at the time.
 We began organizing monthly informal, bilingual, roundtable discussions in small groups of ten to twenty people.
 These groups discussed various issues related to art and institutions, and organized art events, public forums, video screenings, live performances, and exhibitions.
 We called the project TAS for short in reference to the SI (the Situationist International of the 1960s) and the AS (the Art Sociologique, a post-Situationist movement that took place in Switzerland and France in the 1970s).